-If the Deserializer loses lock, it will automatically try to resynchronize.
+Whenever the Deserializer loses lock, it will automatically try to resynchronize.
 For example, if the embedded clock edge is not detected two times in succession, the PLL loses lock and the LOCK pin is driven high.
-The Deserializer then enters the operating mode where it tries to lock to a random data stream.
+The Deserializer then enters the operating mode where it tries to lock to random a data stream.
 It looks for the embedded clock edge, identifies it and then proceeds through the synchronization process.

-The logic state of the $\overline{LOCK}$ signal indicates whether the data on ROUT is valid; when it is low, the data is valid.
+The logic state of the \overline{LOCK} signal indicates whether the data on ROUT is valid; when it is low, the data is valid.
 The system must monitor the LOCK pin to determine whether data on the ROUT is valid.
-Because there is a short delay in the $\overline{LOCK}$ signal's response to the PLL losing synchronization to the incoming data stream, the system must determine the validity of data for the cycles before the $\overline{LOCK}$ signal goes high.
+Because there is a short delay in the \overline{LOCK} signals response to the PLL losing synchronization to the incoming data stream, the system must determine the validity of data for the cycles before the \overline{LOCK} signal goes high.

-The user can choose to resynchronize to the random data stream or to force fast synchronization by pulsing the Serializer's SYNC pin.
-Lock times depend on serial data stream characteristics.
+The user can choose to resynchronize to the random data stream or to force fast synchronization by pulsing the Serializer SYNC pin.
+Since lock time varies due to data stream characteristics, we cannot possibly predict exact lock time.
 The primary constraint on the "random" lock time is the initial phase relation between the incoming data and the REFCLK when the Deserializer powers up.
-An advantage of using the SYNC pattern to force synchronization is the ability for the user to predict the delay before the PLL regains lock.
+An advantage of using the SYNC pattern to force synchronization is the ability for user to predict the delay for PLL to regain lock.
 This scheme is left up to the user discretion.
 One recommendation is to provide a feedback loop using the LOCK pin itself to control the sync request of the Serializer, which is the SYNC pin.

-If a specific pattern is repetitive, the Deserializer's PLL will not lock in order to prevent the Deserializer from locking to the data pattern rather than the clock.
+If a specific pattern is repetitive, the Deserializer's PLL will not lock in order to prevent the Deserializer to lock to the data pattern rather than the clock.
 We refer to such pattern as a repetitive multi-transition, RMT.
 This occurs when more than one Low-High transition takes places in a clock cycle over multiple cycles.
-This occurs when any bit, except DIN 17, is held at a low state and the adjacent bit is held high, creating a 0-1 transition.
+This occurs when any bit, except DIN 15, is held at a low state and the adjacent bit is held high, creating a 0-1 transition.
 The internal circuitry accomplishes this by detecting more than one potential position for clocking bits.
 Upon detection, the circuitry will prevent the LOCK output from becoming active until the RMT pattern changes.
-Once the RMT pattern changes and the internal circuitry recognizes the clock bits in the serial data stream, the PLL of the Deserializer will lock, which will drive the LOCK output to low and the output data ROUTn will become valid.
+Once the RMT pattern changes and the internal circuitry recognized the clock bits in the serial data stream, the PLL of the Deserializer will lock, which will drive the LOCK output to low and the output data ROUT will become valid.